 SECTION 3.1.3: SORPTION ISOTHERMS: PYRITE

 Pyrite showed limited sorption of radium over most pH values, with almost no sorption at acidic pH values, and limited sorption at more basic pH values.
 Interestingly, there seems to be little difference in sorption at a circumneutral pH compared to basic pH.
 As with the other minerals, Kd values were fit, showing very linear response in the range of radium activities considered, and those values are reported in table 2.
 Radium sorption to goethite is comparable to that of pyrite at circumneutral pH values, though the extent of sorption to goethite is much larger at increasingly basic solution conditions.
 There is very little, if any existing data examining the sorption of radium to any reduced iron solid.
 A previous study examining sorption of strontium to unoxidized pyrite found no discernable sorption, which suggests radium sorption would also be limited as found here (Naveau, Monteil-Rivera, Dumonceau, Catalette, & Simoni, 2006).
-These results suggest that reduced iron sulfide minerals may play a limited role in controlling radium sorption in anoxic environments, however, the iron oxides result suggests the formation of oxic coatings on the pyrite surface may lead to some limited sorption.
+These results suggest that reduced iron sulfide minerals may play a limited role in controlling radium sorption in anoxic environments, however, the iron oxides result suggests the formation of oxic coatings on the pyrite surface may lead to enhanced sorption following oxidation.

 SECTION 3.2 SURFACE COMPLEXATION MODELING

 Figure 3 compares the surface complexation modeling results for goethite and for ferrihydrite, both showing a good fit to the corresponding experimental data.
-The fitted reactions and constants, which can be found in table 2, show that ferrihydrite complexation dominates over goethite, matching the relative extents of sorption observed in the sorption isotherms.
-Traditional models of ferrihydrite behavior use a two site model, with a strong and weak site, where the strong site represents sorption at low levels of sorbate, and the weak site represents sorption at high levels of sorbate (Dzombak & Morel, 1990).
-This type of model was considered when fitting the experimental data, however, there was no sensitivity found for the reaction constant for the weak site, and only a single site and single reaction were needed.
-Given the low levels of radium used in the experimental data set, it is not surprising that weak site behavior was not observed.
-Other recent work examining radium sorption to ferrihydrite used a single site, with two tetradentate reactions to fit experimental data (Sajih et al., 2014; Sverjensky, 2006).
-While fitting with the same model was performed using similar amounts of surface sites, the overall fit was not noticeably better than with a single monodentate reaction, and the fitted constants were significantly different (nearly 20 log units smaller).
-The same work also fitted their experimental data using a simpler two site model, which found a strong complexation constant that was roughly 1-2 log units larger than found here.
-It is well understood that ferrhydrite structure can vary depending on the very specific synthesis conditions, so it is not surprising to see some variance.
+The fitted reactions and constants, which can be found in table 2, show that Ra adsorption to ferrihydrite is more extensive than to goethite, matching the relative extents of sorption observed in the sorption isotherms.
+Models of solute adsorption to ferrihydrite often use a two site model consisting of strong and weak sites; strong sites control sorption at low levels of sorbate, and weak sites at high levels of sorbate (Dzombak & Morel, 1990).
+This type of model was first considered when fitting our experimental data, but we observed low sensitivity with respect to the weak site parameter; hence, only a single (strong) parameter was needed.
+Owing to the low levels of radium used in the experimental data set, it is not surprising that weak site behavior was not observed.
+Other recent work examining radium sorption to ferrihydrite used a single site model, with two tetradentate reactions to fit experimental data (Sajih et al., 2014; Sverjensky, 2006).
+Using a similar quantity of surface sites, we applied this model to our experimental data and did not observe noticibly better fits compared to using a single monodentate reaction.
+Moreover, the fitted constants were significantly different (nearly 20 log units smaller).
+Sajih (2014) and Sverjensky (2006) also fitted their experimental data using a simpler two site model, and obtained a complexation constant that was roughly 1-2 log units larger than found here.
+Although the disparity between these studies and the constant reported here is quite high, it is known that the structuraly properties (??) of ferrihydrite may vary substantially according to the method used for synthesis, which may account for some of the variance.
 It is unclear though, why there would be similarities in the sorption Kd values, but such larger differences in log K for surface complexation.